-- 1 teaspoon turmeric powder
+- 1/4 teaspoon turmeric (optional)

 - Oil for deep-frying

 Next day, drain the water from the urad dal and let it sit in the strainer for 5 minutes

 To get the smooth paste you need to stir the dal few times while grinding.
 Grind, turn off the mixer, stir and then grind.
 Repeat the process till you get thick, smooth dal paste.
 Use one tablespoon of water at a time to grind the dal.

 The trick to make crisp, fluffy vada is to whisk the dal till it is light and airy.

 You can whisk the dal using an electric hand blender or manually.
 A continuous whisking of 10 – 15 is good enough to incorporate air in the dal.

 Add 2 – 3 tablespoon of water if the batter is too thick and then whisk.